craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Source: 'The Progenitor' ?;(possibly Tetrimoc or equal) Last Known Keeper: see Entry Description.

 	Entry Description: GME-000 is stored within Vault 0's Warm Storage sector across 9 cells - each of which are at least 500' from any other TL-O cells - in a series of identical 10'x7.5'x1' darksteel closets.
 In each of these closets is a set of rods on which the GME-000 instance rests.
-A system of mechanics powered by a crank on the left-facing exterior moves the rods to the corners of the closet, such that the instance is pulled taught into a crossed, hour-glass shape.
+A system of mechanics powered by a crank on the left-facing exterior moves the rods to the corners of the closet, such that the instance is pulled taught into a rectangle.

-		GME-000 is a set of 9 loops of iron chain
+		GME-000 is a set of 9 loops of iron chain, each of which is attuned to one of the nine other planes of the universe.
+The Guild knows of 3 of the total 9 instances of GME-000.
+While the GME-000 instance is not crossed into a lemniscate, a 'figure eight' or 'hourglass' shape, the instance is non-active.
+If the instance is crossed into a lemniscate, it becomes active, and creates a Type-4 Planar Gate
 ```
 ###### The Growth Heart
 #### Relics of the Druids